Carms-dev/gegi-law-gatsby-netlify/content/cases/vaiakis-v-ontario-health-and-long-term-care.md

 ---
 isCornerstone: false
-caseName: Vaiakis v Ontario (Health and Long-Term Care)
+caseName: Vaiakis v.
+Ontario (Health and Long-Term Care)
 citation: 2010 HRTO 1866
 description: The applicant alleges that the respondent discriminated against her by failing to pay for her Sex Reassignment Surgery (SRS), despite SRS being an